 RQ5: What is the profile of the subjects who used the eye-tracking device to evaluate understanding in process models?

-(A.1.2) Define Search Sources
+Define Search Sources

 The objective of this activity is to identify sources to perform searches, as well as the kind of search that should be performed.
 The search can be automatic in digital libraries, where the results are collected through a search query execution, or manual, where the results are collected manually in the selected conferences and journals databases.
 Typically, both alternatives are selected.
 The digital libraries sources selected for this study were: